The Ultimate In Birding Tours

 Asia (and its islands)

-NORTHEAST INDIA – The Ultimate Himalayan birding tour to Arunachal Pradesh, Assam, Nagaland and Meghalaya
+NORTHEAST INDIA – The Ultimate Himalayan birding tour to Arunachal Pradesh, Assam, Nagaland and Manipur

 Leaders: Hannu Jännes and a local bird guide

-Leaders: Craig Robson and a local bird guide
+Leaders: Birdquest leader to be announced and a local bird guide

 NORTHEAST INDIA BIRDING TOUR: OVERVIEW

 Most of us have a fantasy birding destination.
 Somewhere remote and largely off-limits to foreign travellers, where the beautiful surroundings are home to rare endemics and regional specialities.
-Tucked-away in the northeast corner of the Indian subcontinent, is one such place, encompassing the little-visited and culturally varied states of Assam, Arunachal Pradesh, Nagaland and Meghalaya.
+Tucked away in the northeast corner of the Indian subcontinent is one such place, encompassing the little-visited and culturally varied states of Assam, Arunachal Pradesh, Nagaland, Manipur, Tripura and Meghalaya.
 Dominating this remote area, the mighty Brahmaputra River sweeps down from southeast Tibet and through the fertile Assam plains before bending south around the hills of Meghalaya towards the Bay of Bengal in Bangladesh.
 Only recently has the Indian government allowed access to certain parts of this remote area.

 The northeast Indian subcontinent is one of the most biologically diverse parts of Asia, where a meeting place of Himalayan and Indo-Malayan species forms an extremely rich and varied avifauna.
 This unique tour is a must for anyone with a keen interest in eastern Himalayan birds and is the only Birdquest tour which takes in the endemics of the ‘Assam Plains Endemic Bird Area’.
 Very much a journey for those birders who want to reap the rich avian rewards of this remotest corner of India.

-We begin our mouth-watering Northeast India tour at Guwahati, the capital of Assam State.
+We begin our mouth-watering Northeast India birding tour at Dimapur airport, situated to the south of the Assam plains.

-Leaving the Assam plains behind at the start of the tour, we will penetrate deep into the main Himalayan range, winding our way through deep valleys to Dirang, a small town situated along the road to the famed Buddhist monastery at Tawang.
+Leaving the Assam plains behind, we will penetrate deep into the main Himalayan range, winding our way through deep valleys to Dirang, a small town situated along the road to the famed Buddhist monastery at Tawang.
 Based at Dirang, we will reach our highest altitudes of the trip, notably when we ascend to almost 4200m at the Sela Pass, one of the highest road passes in the Himalayas.
 Here, we will seek out Snow Partridge, Blood Pheasant, Himalayan Monal and Grandala, while closer to Dirang, in the Sangti Valley and along the wonderful Mandala road, we will find species ranging from Black-tailed Crake and Long-billed Plover to Bhutan Laughingthrush, Brown-throated (or Ludlow’s) Fulvetta and Fire-tailed Myzornis.

 The biggest prize here will be the endemic Mishmi (or Rusty-throated) Wren-Babbler, which was only rediscovered in December 2004, after having not been definitely recorded since its discovery in 1947, but there will be many more exciting species to look for, including Rusty-bellied and Gould’s Shortwings, Slender-billed Scimitar-Babbler, Bar-winged Wren-Babbler, Cachar Wedge-billed Babbler and Spotted Elachura (now a monotypic family).
 We also have second chances for Blyth’s Tragopan, Ward’s Trogon, Long-billed Wren-Babbler, Fire-tailed Myzornis and Beautiful Nuthatch.